Elvez/STM32F722-discovery-board-PCB/README.md

 # STM32F722-discovery-board-PCB

-PCB for discovery board of the STM32F722RET6 chip.
+CANDLE
+An STM32F722RET6 discovery board PCB design.

+Getting Started
+You can use EasyEda or KiCAD for editing or generating gerbers or you can use the gerber provided.